For students who would like to have an experience abroad but do not wish to enroll in a course of study there are many opportunities.

 - BorderLinks is a not-for-profit organization that conducts experiential travel seminars focusing on the issues of Mexican border communities.

-- 2 months of intensive German language training (no prior German required)
+- Two months of intensive German language training (no prior German required)

 - One semester at a German university or professional school